-International travel around most of Europe these days is pretty straightforward, but Russia is a different prospect as it is not in the EU, is not a member of the Schengen area, and there is little prospect of it joining either.
+International travel around most of Europe these days is pretty straightforward, but Russia is a different prospect as it is not in the EU or a member of the Schengen area, with little prospect of it joining either.
 Unless you’re from the CIS (former Soviet states), Latin America, or one of a handful of Asian countries (as shown on this map), you’re going to need a visa to enter Russia.
-Without getting into it too much here, Russian visas are one hell of a fiddle; you need a ‘Letter of Invitation’, which these days roughly translates as ‘a generic document you need to pay a travel agent to generate for you’, so even if you make the application yourself you’re probably going to need to pay an agency for the LOI (unless you actually have a Russian friend or acquaintance who is genuinely inviting you).
+Without getting into it too much here, Russian visas are a pain in the ass; you need a ‘Letter of Invitation’, which these days roughly translates as ‘a generic document you need to pay a travel agent to generate for you’, so even if you make the application yourself you’re probably going to need to pay an agency for the LOI (unless you actually have a Russian friend or acquaintance who is genuinely inviting you).
 When I went to Russia, we used a visa agency in London to deal with the entire paperwork process; they charge a pretty steep markup, of course, but not living in London it would have been very time-consuming to go and apply ourselves at the embassy, and perhaps just as expensive with the transportation.
 We also had them sort our Mongolian and Chinese visas while they were at it, so it was a significant expense but worth it.

-(It is possible to enter Russia without a visa for a maximum of 72 hours if part of an organised tour – this seems mostly to be for the benefit of cruise passengers)
+(It is possible to enter Russia without a visa for a maximum of 72 hours if part of an organised tour – this is mostly for the benefit of cruise ship passengers)

 Interrail and Eurail tickets, so useful for travelling around Europe, aren’t valid in Russia (or Belarus) so you just have to pay for each individual train ticket you use.